Hudamabkhoot/Hudamabkhoot/README.md

 <p>I'm a front end developer from Saudi Arabia.
 Proficient in React, Javascript, TypeScript and GitHub for version control.</p>

-<p>I'm currently on the look out for a role in front end development, ideally using React framework.
+<p>I'm currently on the look out for a role in front end development, ideally using React.
 I'd especially love to work in an environment where I can make an impact quickly.
 If you're hiring, feel free to contact me!</p>

 <br>